 713. Writing for Documentary.
-(3) Designed to familiarize students with the nature and purpose of documentary as well as the fundamentals of documentary writing, including drama, structure, story development, and style.
+(3) The course provides an introduction to the fundamental theory and craft of non-fiction visual storytelling and familiarizes students with concepts such as drama structure, story development and visual style..

 715. Cinematography and Sound.(3) Through a combination of lectures, film screenings, hands-on demonstrations, and field exercises, this course familiarizes students with the basics of documentary shooting, lighting, and sound gathering.